 Hormel Foods Corporation

 Here’s whether Hormel Foods Corporation (HRL) is worth buying in 2026 — based on weekly-updated price trend, RSI momentum, and return vs. the S&P 500.
-Our current read: Bearish.
+Our current read: Neutral.